-Automatic braking systems have been included in passenger vehicles for years, and will become standard in all new passenger vehicles by 2022, but they’re not mandated for heavy trucks, despite multiple warnings by the National Traffic Safety Board (NTSB) since the late 1990s.
-Automatic breaking system can apply the brakes to slow or stop the vehicle, which can prevent or lessen the chance of truck accidents.
+Automatic braking systems have been included in passenger vehicles for years and will become standard in all new passenger vehicles by 2022, but they’re not mandated for heavy trucks, despite multiple warnings by the National Traffic Safety Board (NTSB) since the late 1990s.
+Automatic braking system can apply the brakes to slow or stop the vehicle, which can prevent or lessen the chance of truck accidents.

 More than 4,300 people were killed in truck accidents involving large, commercial trucks in 2016, a 28% increase from 2009.
 About the same number of people would be killed if a 737 airliner crashed twice a month, killing all on board, the Kansas City Star reports.
 That kind of spectacular accident gets attention and prompts politicians to act to improve safety.